Cognitive Behavioral Therapy For Addiction

 At 12 Keys Rehab, our individualized approach to treating our clients means that we might employ several different therapies to help our clients recover.
-We find that Cognitive behavioral therapy is one of our most successful methods, because it gets right to the root of what is causing you to suffer, and it gives you the power to reestablish control of your life.
+We find that Cognitive behavioral therapy is one of our most successful methods because it gets right to the root of what is causing you to suffer, and it gives you the power to reestablish control of your life.
 Our clients find that after completing cognitive behavioral therapy, they have a better understanding of their emotional needs and how their thoughts and attitude impact their actions.
+Help is available 24/7 call this number for a free personal consultation for yourself or a loved one 866-480-4328.
 When you work through cognitive behavioral therapy at 12 Keys Rehab, you will find that even external stresses that are out of your control become manageable because you can control your reaction to them.

 Cognitive Behavioral Therapy for Depression and Anxiety

 In many cases, clients at 12 Keys are diagnosed with what is known as a dual diagnosis.
 A dual diagnosis is the term used if you are diagnosed with both a substance abuse disorder and mental health disorder.

 It isn’t uncommon for us to work with clients who are suffering from addiction and depression or anxiety.
 In fact, it is fairly common to discover depression, anxiety, or both as one of the root causes of alcohol or substance abuse disorders.
 As a result, we choose to offer treatment for these mental health problems through the use of cognitive behavioral therapy.